bihor/tinyaccordion/Documentation/Changelog/Index.rst

          7.2.1

    Changes
-         Runs now with TYPO3 10 and 11.
+         Runs now with TYPO3 10 and 11.3.

          Can display now table elements too.

          Bugfix: news template.

+.. container:: table-row

+   Version
+         7.3.0

+   Changes
+         Runs now with TYPO3 11.5 too.

+         Directory Scripts renamed to JavaScript.

+         Replacement of the Viewhelper tiny:addPublicResources.
+It is now deprecated.
+Use f:asset.script instead.

 .. ###### END~OF~TABLE ######